Davsan88/guidesAndNotes/javascript.md

 ```

 Conditional statements are fundamental in programming, allowing for more complex and dynamic web applications by controlling the flow of execution based on conditions.

+# Functions

+Functions in JavaScript are blocks of code designed to perform a particular task.
+They are fundamental to writing JavaScript programs, allowing code to be called multiple times from different parts of the script or even from different scripts.